netmeld/netmeld/playbook/README.md

 DEFINE SCOPE (IN/OUT)
 ---------------------
-Abiding by what is in or out of scope, the Rules of Engagement (ROE), is very important during an assessment.
+Abiding by what is in or out of scope, the Rules of Engagement (RoE), is very important during an assessment.
 Thus, the Playbook tools will honor the scope defined in the data store.

-Currently, the `psql` tool is utilized to manipulate the ROE within the data store.
+Currently, the `psql` tool is utilized to manipulate the RoE within the data store.
 For example:
-* Assume that the ROE authorizes the assessment team to target the IP address space 10.1.1.0/24 and 192.168.0.0/16 at the customer site;
+* Assume that the RoE authorizes the assessment team to target the IP address space 10.1.1.0/24 and 192.168.0.0/16 at the customer site;
   however, the subnet 192.168.2.0/24 is off-limits for any number of reasons.
 ```